routine-ops/.github/README.md

 - **Planning Engine**
   - Ingest Dietician-provided nutrition plans and output a strict DSL representation.
+  - Design and generate a core weekly-plan DSL structure that captures all routine elements (meals, supplements, workouts, reminders).
   - Generate weekly/monthly routine templates for normal users based on chatbot input, also rendered in the same DSL.
+  - Allow monthly plans to be constructed as either a single weekly plan repeated for 4 weeks or a mix-and-match combination of multiple weekly plans.
   - A strictly-defined DSL will standardize both flows.
 - **Backend Services**
   - User authentication & authorization (JWT, role-based access).